How to Watch Movies on FaceTime: Step-by-step Guide

 What apps can I SharePlay movies and shows from?

 The ability to stream movies and shows directly on FaceTime is only possible with apps that support SharePlay.
 Since the feature is relatively new, you can only watch movies from a select bunch of apps with SharePlay.
-These apps include Apple TV+, Digital Concert Hall, Disney+, HBO Max, Hulu, Paramount+, Pluto TV, and Showtime.
+These apps include Apple TV+, Digital Concert Hall, Disney+, HBO Max, Hulu, Paramount+, Pluto TV, Showtime, TikTok, Apple Fitness Plus, Twitch, Spotify, and ESPN Plus.

-As SharePlay gains more popularity, we may see more apps support it across various platforms but for now, you cannot watch movies and shows available on Netflix, Amazon, and Youtube via SharePlay.
+At the moment, you cannot watch content on Netflix, and Youtube via SharePlay.
 Check out our complete list of apps that support SharePlay on FaceTime in the post linked below.

 What Apps Support SharePlay?